Brainwashed (film): Plot

 Berger is pressured not only by Irene, who feels neglected, but also by his superior Hartmann, as von Basil keeps the hiding-place of the art treasures a secret even after six weeks of isolation.
 As von Basil pretends to be cooperative and is brought to a questioning, he succeeds in stealing a book from a coat pocket.
-In the questioning, von Basil drops Berger in it and feels the sympathy the present Irene feels for him.
+During the questioning, von Basil stops being cooperative, sensing the sympathy Irene, who is present, feels for him.
 Back again in his room, von Basil is disappointed to learn that the book he has stolen just deals with chess matches.
 Due to a lack of alternatives, von Basil reads it and uses pieces of bread as chess pieces to re-enact the matches described in the book.
 Even as Berger discovers his secret and deprives him of the book, von Basil plays chess against himself in his mind.

 After asking bishop Ambrose for help, Irene begs Berger to release von Basil but is insulted by Berger.
 As von Basil suffers from a nervous breakdown but still refuses to reveal his secrets, Hartmann now tries on his own to break von Basil's will.

 As von Basil plays yet another match against Centowic, he furiously attacks Centowic, as he wants to learn from Centowic how much information he gave away during his solitary confinement.
 Irene joins the scene and is able to assure von Basil that he revealed none of his secrets.
 Irene was spared harassment; Berger was no longer of use for his superiors.
 Von Basil and Irene fall in love with each other.